What is the Heritage Action Plan?

 Character Home Zoning Review

 The next phase of the Heritage Action Plan involves a review of character home zoning to look at options for the retention of heritage and character homes in single-family zoning districts.
 Geographic and zoning options are being explored that could result in changes to regulations for both pre-1940 character homes and new home development in older single-family neighbourhoods.
-There are several upcoming opportunities listed below where you can offer feedback.
-An online survey will also be available as of November 21st.

 What is happening with the HAP?

 The review and update of the City of Vancouver Heritage Conservation Program is still underway.
 As new measures are considered or enacted, both temporary and permanent, there are sure to be unanswered questions as to how they may affect property owners and other stakeholders.
 VHF has created this page as a resource to help understand both the process and the policies with the intent to share updates on progress.
 There is also a City of Vancouver webpage dedicated to online information and feedback www.vancouver.ca/heritage-action-plan.

 July 2016 Update: